Getting Your Teeth Into Dental SEO

 It is a common assumption that SEO can’t be measured, but the truth is that the results of an SEO campaign can be measured on a great variety of real factors, including:

-• Increase in search engine rankings across crucial commercial keywords.
+- Increase in search engine rankings across crucial commercial keywords

-• Increase in the number of enquiries received.
+- Increase in the number of enquiries received

-• Organic traffic increases.
+- Organic traffic increases

-• Growth in brand searches.
+- Growth in brand searches

 Getting your company on board for dental SEO

-Of course, the first step of any SEO campaign is getting people on board.
+The first step of any SEO campaign is getting people on board.
 When companies undergo technological changes, especially when it concerns aspects of digital transformation, it can often be difficult to implement change or inspire confidence.

-In my experience, however, by offering jargon-free explanations, alongside honest and transparent roadmaps, even the least technical person should be able to understand the benefit of what SEO services can provide.
+In my experience, by offering jargon-free explanations, alongside honest and transparent roadmaps, even the least technical person should be able to understand the benefit of what SEO services can provide.

 Getting your website in order